 Stock A and B's returns have a correlation of 0.3.
 Which statement is NOT correct?

-Investors expect the Reserve Bank of Australia (RBA) to keep the policy rate steady at their next meeting.
+Investors expect the Reserve Bank of Australia (RBA) to decrease the overnight cash rate at their next meeting.

 What do you expect to happen to Australia's exchange rate in the short term?
 The Australian dollar is likely to:

-Its required total return is 30% pa.
+Its required total return is 10% pa.
 The total required return and growth rate of dividends are given as effective annual rates.
-The stock is fairly priced.

-Which of the following statements about Macaulay duration is NOT correct?
-The Macaulay duration:
+Which of the following statements about this graph, Markowitz portfolio theory and the Capital Asset Pricing Model (CAPM) theory is NOT correct?